BlackPhreaker/GSM/README.md

-# BlackPhreaker for GSM Snifing and Decrypting
+# GSM Snifing and Decrypting by BlackPhreaker (2017)